“Wealth is the ability to fully experience life.”

 Your Unique Definition Of Wealth

-- Is it having a big bank account or a healthy stock portfolio?
+Does it involve having a big bank account or a healthy stock portfolio?

 To me, wealth is not about money.